mrcmn/puppet-upandrun/README.md

 A very simple vagrant environment for getting up and running with Puppet Enterprise.

 This repo provides you with a complete, yet simple environment that consists of a master (CentOS7), as well as a Linux (CentOS7) and Windows VM.
+If you run this on your local computer, make sure that you have 16 GB RAM minimum.

 ## Steps ##